designstem/projects/waste/index.md

 ## Adding strenght

-So now we have looked at nature and we understand that through folding materials you can **add strength** to them.
+Now that we have looked at nature and appreciate how folding materials can **add strength** to them.

 By folding the edges of the metal top of the Pallas table Konstantin Grcic added strength to it.